semiosBIO/altrac-api-docs/README.md

 ## User Model
 ### GET: User Information
-This endpoint supplies the customer_id needed for other queries below.
+This endpoint supplies the customer_id needed for other queries below if it is not obtained in the login query above.

 Query: